DarkEntropy/guild/guildcharter.md

   - We will have a sit rotation for most classes/roles - if it is your turn on the bench, please be available to come in if needed.
 If you need to use this time for other things please communicate with your scheduling officer.
   - Be present and participate when appropriate in class/role-specific commutation channels, such as in-game and discord class/role channels.

+- Work towards continued improvement
+  - Conduct proper study and research of theorycrafting and best practices for your class
+  - Utilize logs, vods and any other appropriate tool for postmortem analysis to identify areas of improvement for yourself
+  - Accept good-faith criticism from guildmates and guild leadership and work to address any issues identified by others

 ### Raider Promotion Expectations:
 - A trial period consisting of 4 main raids (4 weeks) of content must be attended for evaluation purposes within a 6 week period.
   - Promotions may be accelerated in exceptional circumstances.